- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 The entire game of OW is understanding in which category you are playing (self-dev, tech, art, culture, etc).

 What is a category?
 Imagine you walk into a bookstore.
 You’ll have the science category, the cooking category, the business category, etc.

 Choose a category to write in and study it to the point where you understand its native language.

 Are you more of an educator, or an entertainer?

-The secret to create unique writing style is to do what would be considered unexpected in your chosen category.
+The secret to creating a unique writing style is to write the unexpected in your chosen category.

 Level 4: Optimize your writing style for speed

 The internet does not always favor what is good.
 It favors what is fast.
 As soon as the writing starts to slow, readers are gone.
 So you have to be fast.

 The rate at which new info gets revealed is the rate of revelation.
 And it needs to be fast.